Silame

-Silame is a Local Government Area in Sokoto State, Nigeria.
-Its headquarters is in the town of Silame, on the Sokoto River.
+Silame is a town and Local Government Area in Sokoto State, Nigeria on the Sokoto River.

 It has an area of 790 km^{2} and a population of 104,378 at the 2006 census.

 The postal code of the area is 853.

 Climate

 There is a wet season that is hot and oppressive and a dry season that is hot and partly cloudy throughout the year.

 Silame's climate is changing dramatically as a result of climate change, with the region experiencing a shift toward warmer, more consistent temperatures.